10 Best Project Tracking Software Shortlist

 What’s the difference between project and issue tracking?

-Issue tracking is common among customer support teams and development teams alike.
-Issue tracking focuses on having lists of issues that need to be solved.
-Then, they are labeled based on how critical they are to the project.
-Think of checklists where each item is more important than the one that follows it.
+Issue tracking is common among customer support and development teams.
+It focuses on lists of issues that need solving, labeled by how critical they are.
+Think of checklists where each item is more urgent than the next.

-Keep in mind that a complex project might require both—and that’s okay!
+A complex project might need both—and that’s okay!

 Is there any free project tracking software?